Tile School: Four Degrees of Color Variation

-We rate the color variation, whether it be Brick, Glass or, Tile, from a level of one to four to VX.
-V1 is the least amount of variation and VX has the most extreme amount.
+We rate the color variation, whether it be Brick, Glass or, Tile, from a level of one to four.
+V1 is the least amount of variation and V4 has the most noticable amount.
 You can find out which variation level a color falls under by exploring its individual color page on our website.

 We love our higher-variation colors, but understand that they are not for everyone.
 We have plenty of lower variation colors to choose from too.
 These levels are important to take note of when you are sampling colors and making an order--as we always want you to be thrilled with the outcome of your project.
 Below we will show you examples of color variation so that you can get a better sense of what material and variation level is right for you and your project!

 V1 and V2

 These two variation levels have the least amount of color variation.
 This level is typical in our recycled clay body when the glaze is simply a gloss or matte.
 Many of our Foundation colors, and a few colors of our Brick fall into this category as well.

 Tile Shown: 4" Triangles in White Wash.
 This color is rated as a V1 and has very little variation.

 Gypsum, one of our matte glazes, is listed as V2, where there is only a small amount of color variation:

 Our Glass tiles are rated as V1, with little variation:

 However, if you'd like a little variation in your glass tile installation, you can play with sheen!
 All of our glass tile colors are available in matte and gloss finishes; you can see how the combination of the two sheens look in the bathroom below: